Preston12321/hugo-portfolio/content/projects/collaborations/_index.md

 ---
 <!--

-This page represents the landing page for "contributions" section.
-It is also shown under the homepage header for "contributions".
+This page represents the landing page for "collaborations" section.
+It is also shown under the homepage header for "collaborations".
 It should be therefore relatively short and sweet.

 -->